jrsacher/jrsacher.github.io/s1b/review.md

   + `while` loops: repeat while some Boolean expression is true
 + Functions
   + Reusable pieces of code that do a specific task
+  + Abstraction -- don't need to know how it was implemented to use it

 ### Programming

 + Compiled languages
-  + text (source code) --> compiler --> machine code
+  + text --> compiler --> machine code
-  + Generally better performing, consumer does not have access to source code
+  + Generally better performing
 + Interpreted languages
-  + text (source code) --> interpreter --> byte code --> virtual machine
+  + text --> interpreter --> byte code --> virtual machine
   + Generally easier to work with, especially for prototyping
 + In reality, this is an oversimplification -- nothing is black and white

 ### Algorithms again
-+ If you have to create one, be _EXTREMELY_ precise
++ Again, if you have to create one, be _EXTREMELY_ precise
   + Note: "precise" does not equal verbose
   + Simple is generally better/easier

-## Internet Technologies
+## 3. Internet Technologies

-### Protocols that make the internet work
+### Protocols that make the Internet work

 + IP - Internet Protocol
   + Your unique address on the internet
   + IPv4 vs IPv6
+    + 32-bit vs 128-bit
 + DHCP - Dynamic Host Configuration Protocol
   + Assigns your device an _IP address_ (ex: 10.75.234.190)
 + DNS - Domain Name Service